Pocket Guide to Photography for Beginners (With Essential Tips)

 - Rule of thirds

-This technique is based on dividing your image in a 3 x 3 imaginary grid – that’s why it’s called the rule of thirds.
+This technique is based on dividing your image in a 3 x 3 imaginary grid – that’s why it’s called the rule of thirds in photography.
 The idea is to arrange the scene to follow the lines and place the most important elements in the intersections.

 - Visual weight